yusufgoksu/Email-Service/README.md

 # Email Automation with Nodemailer

-This Node.js script is designed to send an email with an HTML-formatted table and an attached Excel file generated from a JSON data file.
-The script uses the `nodemailer` package for sending emails and the `xlsx` package for creating Excel files.
+This project is a Node.js script designed to automate the process of sending emails with dynamically generated content.
+Specifically, it reads data from a JSON file, converts this data into a formatted HTML table, and creates an Excel file as an attachment.
+The script then sends an email that includes the HTML table in the body and the Excel file as an attachment using the nodemailer package.

 ## Prerequisites